zevlg/rfcs/text/0000-network-errors-handling.md

 # Motivation

 Current interfaces, such as `TCPListenNotify`, `TCPConnectionNotify` and `UDPNotify` do not provide any information about why some action has failed.
 This makes it difficult to figure out software configuration errors.

 # Detailed design

-1. Create a primivite union of possible network errors, for instance `FileErrNo`, that maps a specific errno codes platform based on these primitive values.
+1. Create a primivite union of possible network errors, similar to `FileErrNo`, that maps a platform specific errno codes on these primitive values.

 2. Extend interfaces to accept errors.
 (New API functions)